ghotokdev/automatic-app-landing-page/_pages/privacypolicy.md

 Consent: From time to time, we may ask for your consent to use your information for certain specific reasons.
 You may withdraw your consent at any time by contacting us at the address provided at the end of this Privacy Policy.

 ## 6. How We Share Information
 Since our goal is to help you make meaningful connections, the main sharing of users’ information is, of course, with other users.
-We also share some users’ information with service providers and partners who assist us in operating the services, with other Match Group companies and, in some cases, legal authorities.
+We also share some users’ information with service providers and partners who assist us in operating the services, with other Ghotok companies and, in some cases, legal authorities.
 Read on for more details about how your information is shared with others.

 With other users
 You share information with other users when you voluntarily disclose information on the service (including your public profile).
 Please be careful with your information and make sure that the content you share is stuff that you’re comfortable being publically viewable since neither you nor we can control what others do with your information once you share it.